JeroenSormani/EDD-Sale-Price/readme.txt

 Numerous studies have shown that people are more likely to buy a product, no matter what, if it is has a discount.
 Specially if it is something they already wanted to have.
 The discount will trigger the potential customer to buy your products fast.

 Setting up a discount correctly is important, of course you can just lower the price, but then most people will not know the product is discounted.
-With EDD Sale Price the regular price will be shown with a strikethrough so people will see how much it regulary costs, and what the new sale price is!
+With EDD Sale Price the regular price will be shown with a strikethrough so people will see how much it regularly costs, and what the new sale price is!

 Works with both simple downloads and variable priced downloads.